Understanding Sales Capacity Planning and Modeling: A Comprehensive Guide with Template

 The financial data you’ll need for a sales capacity model lives in two systems—your CRM and HRIS.
 In a perfect world, you’d already have clean data flowing from these systems through to your models.
 But if not, here’s what you’ll need from each system:

 - CRM: Pull all bookings and pipeline data from your CRM.
-This data should include the basics like opportunities won, contract values, deal stages, sales cycle, company demographics, etc.
+This data should include the basics like number of deals, contract values, deal stages, average deal size, sales cycle, company demographics, etc

 - HRIS: Pull sales-related headcount data.
 Specifically, you’ll want start dates for each sales rep and any information about how their roles have changed over time and how the company segments the team across verticals.